grannycart/by-sound-alone_source/beta-manuscript/4_Chapter.md

 They carried out the maneuver without incident.
 Shakes brought the _Gnat_ up under the _Prospect_ and connected to the mating collar.
 When he popped the hatch, Chips was there waiting for him, just like last time.

-"Ah fuck ya Captain Shakes.
+"Ah fuck-ya Captain Shakes.
 At least I didn't have to weld your fuckin' boat back together to get ya on board this fuckin' time."

 "Good to see you again too Chips.
-I'll have you know my boat has been adjusted and tuned to an absolute fucking precision-meister's peak of fuckin' performance.
+I'll have you know my boat has been adjusted and tuned to an absolute precision-meister's peak of fuckin' performance.
 The _Gnat_ is now faster, more maneuverable, and louder than any other boat of its size and displacement."

 "Ah, yer the first fucker I've ever fucking met who is proud to have a loud fucking submarine Captain Shakes."

-They made their way up to the galley, where Chips left Shakes to continue working on the efficiencies of her own engines in the engine room.
-Shakes poured some stale coffee from the pot into a mug and sat down.
+They made their way up to the galley, where Chips parted with Shakes to continue working on the efficiencies of her own engines in the engine room.
+Shakes poured some stale coffee from the pot into a cup and sat down.

 Hemi and Percy joined Shakes in the galley as soon as they got the _Prospect_ settled back on course, leaving Gregory and Bastian at the controls.
 The boat would spend the remaining hours of daylight running underwater.
 Hemi did not neglect to warn Gregory to keep a very close eye on the depth and ballast control panel and not let the boat dive any deeper than they already were while the _Gnat_ was attached.